bevyengine/bevy/release-content/migration-guides/reflect_path_variant_index_support.md

 let final_five = variant_index_1_value_index_0.reflect_element::<u32>(ok_five).unwrap();
  ```

 This change also changes the syntax supported by `ReflectPath` into something that is capable of statically addressing arbitrary fields on types.

 Because of this ambiguity, users wishing to express structural access to a field without an instance of a type could not do so, which impaired the ergonomics and utility of abstractions built on top of `ReflectPath` in spaces such as BRP, editors, or inspectors.

-Copy the contents of this file into a new file in `./migration-guides`, update the metadata, and add migration guide content here.

-Remember, your aim is to communicate:

-- What has changed since the last release?
-- Why did we make this breaking change?
-- How can users migrate their existing code?

-For more specifics about style and content, see the [instructions](./migration_guides.md).